Emo Rap Explained: When Hip-Hop Met Emo’s Heartbreak

 When did emo rap become popular?

-Emo rap rose to prominence in the mid-2010s, largely through the SoundCloud platform, before breaking into the mainstream charts in the late 2010s.
+Emo rap took off in the mid-2010s on SoundCloud, then crossed into the mainstream charts by the late 2010s.

 Conclusion